cadabloom/AspNetCoreAngular/README.md

 # AspNetCoreAngular
-Sample project made with AspNetCore and Angular4 using Visual studio 2017
+Sample ASP.NET Core and Angular4 project using Visual studio 2017

 Run on either kestrel or iis express.